fhuitelec/junia-isen-cloud-computing/week-3/terraform/README.md

 ├── terraform.tfvars -> A file containing user-defined variables to avoid manually entering them └── modules
-    ├── app_service  -> A module to provision an app service └── database     -> A module to provision a database instance
+    ├── app_service  -> A module to provision an app service ├── database     -> A module to provision a database instance └── storage      -> A module to provision  a blob storage
 ```

 ### Modules